DTrejo/dtrejo.github.io/stable-diffusion.md

 Stable diffusion is super fun.
 You can get some free credits using [beta.dreamstudio.ai](https://beta.dreamstudio.ai/dream) ([dreamstudio discord](https://discord.gg/stablediffusion)).
 You can find prompt inspiration on [lexica.art](https://lexica.art/) ([lexica discord](https://discord.gg/bMHBjJ9wRh)).
 I also recommend joining the discord chats.

 For higher quality images you definitely want inpainting, outpainting, and to increase the resolution.
 It seems like this [photoshop extension called alpaca](https://old.reddit.com/r/StableDiffusion/comments/wyduk1/show_rstablediffusion_integrating_sd_in_photoshop/) would help.
+There's also this [list of "Awesome AI image synthesis" tools](https://github.com/altryne/awesome-ai-art-image-synthesis).

 ## Stable diffusion examples
 Here are a couple prompts and images I made with Stable Diffusion.